Skip to content

 Ethical targeting practices should avoid discrimination and ensure that marketing messages are relevant without perpetuating harmful stereotypes.

-Companies should strive to use demographic and behavioral data responsibly to segment audiences.
+Companies should strive to use demographic and behavioural data responsibly to segment audiences.
 By promoting inclusivity and fairness in targeted campaigns, businesses can better serve diverse consumer groups and improve engagement.

 Regular Auditing and Assessment of Marketing Strategies